Analytic natural gradient updates for Cholesky factor in Gaussian variational approximation: Introduction

 \section{Introduction}

-Variational inference is fast and provides an attractive alternative to Markov chain Monte Carlo (MCMC) methods for approximating intractable posterior distributions in Bayesian frameworks.
-The use of stochastic gradient methods \citep{Robbins1951} has further enabled variational inference for high-dimensional models and large data sets \citep{Hoffman2013, Salimans2013}.
-While Euclidean gradients are commonly used in the optimization of the variational objective function, the direction of steepest ascent in the parameter space of statistical models, where distance between probability distributions is measured using the Kullback-Leibler (KL) divergence, is actually given by the natural gradient \citep{Amari1998}.
-Stochastic optimization based on natural gradients has been found to be more robust with the ability to avoid or escape plateaus, resulting in faster convergence \citep{Rattray1998}.
+Variational inference is fast and provides an attractive alternative to Markov chain Monte Carlo (MCMC) methods for approximating intractable posterior distributions in Bayesian analysis.
+Stochastic gradient methods \citep{Robbins1951} further enabled variational inference for high-dimensional models and large data sets \citep{Sato2001, Hoffman2013, Salimans2013}.
+Euclidean gradients are often used in optimizing the variational objective function, called evidence lower bound.
+However, the steepest ascent direction in the parameter space, where distance between densities is measured using Kullback-Leibler (KL) divergence, is actually given by the natural gradient \citep{Amari1998}, which is obtained by premultiplying the Euclidean gradient with the inverse Fisher information.
+Stochastic optimization based on natural gradients can be more robust, with the ability to escape plateaus, yielding faster convergence \citep{Rattray1998}. \cite{Martens2020} showed that natural gradient descent can be viewed as a second order optimization method, with the Fisher information in place of the Hessian.

-The natural gradient is computed by premultiplying the Euclidean gradient with the inverse of the Fisher information matrix, the computation of which can be daunting for high-dimensional models.
-However, in some cases, natural gradient updates can be simpler than those based on Euclidean gradients, such as for the conjugate exponential family (EF) models considered in \cite{Hoffman2013}.
-If the variational approximation employs a distribution in the minimal EF \citep{Wainwright2008}, then the natural gradient of the natural parameter can be computed simply by finding the gradient of the variational objective function with respect to the mean parameter \citep{Hensman2012, Amari2016, Khan2017}.

-The contribution of this article is twofold.
-First, we derive natural gradient updates for a multivariate Gaussian variational approximation in terms of the mean and Cholesky factor of the covariance matrix.
-Previously, natural gradient updates in terms of the mean and precision matrix have been presented by \cite{Khan2018}.
-These were derived using gradient identities due to theorems by \cite{Bonnet1964} and \cite{Price1958}, and require second order derivatives of the variational objective function.
-In contrast, we find that natural gradient updates for the mean and Cholesky factor depend only on the first order derivatives of the variational objective.
-Storage and computation requirements can thus be reduced with this formulation.
-We also show that in this case, the Fisher information matrix is a block diagonal matrix which can be inverted easily.
-Updates of the mean and Cholesky factor based on Euclidean gradients have been considered in \cite{Titsias2014}.

-Second, we consider structured variational approximations which lie in the class of minimal conditional EF introduced by \cite{Lin2019b}.
-A wide range of models such as mixtures of EF distributions and scale mixture of Gaussians are included in this class, which is hence able to provide good approximations to skewed or multimodal posteriors. \cite{Lin2019b} present simple and efficient natural gradient updates for these models and we provide the detailed derivation of these updates in this article and consider as example finite mixture of EF distributions.